drug-design/course/docs/chapters/protein-structure.md

 ### Importance of Protein 3D Structures
 *[nce]: New Chemical Entity: a compound not previously described.

-The formation of a protein in its biologically active form requires the folding of the protein into a precise three-dimensional structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/importance-protein-3d-structures-a58e0459'><i class='fa fa-play' aria-hidden='true'></i></button>The formation of a protein in its biologically active form requires the folding of the protein into a precise three-dimensional structure.
 Changes in this structure (for example by denaturation)  are consistently associated with  loss of function of that protein.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer